Reading and Checking Motherboard ID

 CAN Problem Collection

-- If you cannot find the CAN ID, see the document below.
+- If you cannot find the CAN ID, please see the following document

 - CAN Problem Collection